-Fill out an Exemption application form (MR 24), available at all our stations.
-Regardless of how long you want to be exempt for, it costs $5.50 to apply - this is a NZTA administration fee.
+Fill out an Exemption application form (MR 24), available at the station.
+There is a small NZTA administration fee to do this, regardless of how long you want the vehicle to be exempt.

 Before the exemption can be processed, you'll have to pay any outstanding fees.

 Can I change the licence expiry date?

 You can change your motor vehicle's registration date by completing an application to change licence expiry date form (MR 27), available at the station.
 We will advise you of your options and the fee you need to pay.
 A lot of our customers choose to do this to align their Warrant of Fitness expiry date with their vehicle registration’s expiry date, so they can do it all at the same time when at VTNZ.